 As advertisers, we can’t expect to change the price image of a store based on a few ads, but we can influence the price perception of the business we are advertising, or start to construct a price image for an unfamiliar brand.
 Following are a few principles we have employed at Two Octobers.

-- Craft ad copy which promotes the virtues of the businesses’ price image
+Craft ad copy that promotes the virtues of the businesses’ price image

 - For high-priced products, use language that supports a higher price image, such as service level, social responsibility, generous return policy, etc. This will help ensure that the right audience is seeing and responding to your ad.